vishvAsa/notes/economics/state-level/government/dumbocracy.md

 ## Rigged democracies
 - Singapore has a strong de-ghettoisation policy: every electoral constituency is chinese majority; so less voice for malay islamists.
 The legacy of Lee Kuan Yew stays strong.
 - Share-based system: Every citizen living as of today (for example) gets a share in the nation.
 The total number of shares remains constant over time (just as in a company).
 Every time he has a child, he/ she forfeits a portion of his share to the child.
 Once he dies, his shares are divided among his children.
 So, if the muslim community grows from 10% to 50% in a hundred years, the problem is not as severe: they will continue to have only 10% share in the national political power.

+## Vote buying
+- George Washington was getting voters drunk to vote for him all the way back in 1758

+## Sick rhetoric
+> Adams frequently called Hamilton a “bastard brat” & made fun of him for being poor.
+Hamilton called Adams fat and small.
+Pro Jefferson papers called Adams “hermaphrodital”.
+The Adams campaign responded that Jefferson was born of a “half-breed Indian squaw” & labeled Jefferson the pro-incest candidate.
+Charles Lee publicly accused Washington of trying to assassinate him.
+Newspapers called Andrew Jackson’s mom a prostitute.
+Jackson openly regretted not having shot Henry Clay or hanged John Calhoun.